 Incorporating writing into your vocabulary study routine can make learning more effective and enjoyable.

 Testing is a technique proven to be one of the most important activities you can do to learn new information.

 The idea is to regularly test yourself on the words you want to memorize to reinforce their meaning and improve your ability to remember them.
-This can be done in various ways, such as using flashcards and quizzes or enrolling in online language lessons like ours that includes consistent testing as part of its lesson plan.
+This can be done in various ways, such as using flashcards and quizzes or enrolling in online language lessons like ours that include consistent testing as part of its lesson plan.

 Here are some tips for using testing to memorize vocabulary:

 By incorporating regular testing into your vocabulary study routine, you can make your learning process more effective and improve your ability to recall and use new words.